nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/workflow/workflow-audit-log.md

 curl -XGET -u jdoe:jdoe  'http://localhost:8080/nuxeo/site/es/audit_wf/_search' -d '{ "query": { "match_all":{}}}'
 ```

 will return all Routing audit entries associated to the workflow models on which the current user has the Data Visualization permission.
-This Data Visualization <span>permission can be added from the **Admin** > **Workflow** menu.</span>
+This Data Visualization permission can be added from the **Admin** > **Workflow** menu.

 Let's have a look to returned entries.
 First the workflow is started by a user, there are two new entries in the audit: